 Key Biblical Truth # 3: Seek First His Kingdom

-Do you believe Jesus' claims?
-Do you believe He will do what He promised?
 Are you ready to seek first His kingdom and His righteousness?
-When you seek first His kingdom and His righteousness, you must seek second, third, fourth ... your wants.
-He will provide your needs.
-Did you get that?
-Have you ever seen a sparrow begging for food?
-He has not promised to shower you with money.
-Then again, His word says if you can handle a little you can't handle much.
+Are you prepared to do His plans; they will succeed.
+When you seek first His kingdom and His righteousness, you seek second, third, fourth, never, your plans.
+God has not promised to shower you with money.
+He will grant your needs.
+Have you seen a sparrow begging for food?
+His word says if you can't handle a little you can't handle much.

-These three key biblical truths are not subjective, changing principles, but eternal.
-Seek continually to understand them.
-Find what pleases God by studying the Bible to become like Jesus.
-In the Bible, you will uncover lasting guidelines for daily living.
+These three key biblical truths are not subjective, evolving principles, but eternal.
+Study them in context in the Bible.
+You will uncover lasting guidelines for daily living.
 God, the creator of the universe, owns everything.
-The Bible shows this clearly in the verses that explain the GAS Principle, and elsewhere.
-Accepting the GAS Principle will change your life, change your views, and change your role about stuff you own as His manager.
-It will cancel the need to borrow, except to buy a home, and you will be able to do the following:
+Living the GAS Principle will change your life, change your views, and change your role as His manager.
+It will cancel the need to borrow, except to buy a home.
+Then you will:

-Be more alert making lifestyle choice with money implications--more precisely, with spending decisions.
+Be more alert making lifestyle choice with money implications—with spending decisions.

-You will accept you own nothing but you are responsible to God as His manager or steward of everything He allows you to have while you are here on earth.
+Accept you own nothing but are responsible to God as His manager or steward of everything He allows you to have while you are here on earth.